-Pauses execution immediately before executing the instruction at the given <pc> address and enters debug mode.
-Only a single instance of this option can be used on a command line.
+Pauses execution immediately before executing the instruction at the given > address and enters debug mode.
+Only a single instance of this option can be used on a command line but this option can accept comma-separated list of PC expressions.
 Added in Morello IE 1.3.